petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/configuring-friendly-url-separators.md

 1. Click *Save*.

-In the video below, a [web content article](../../../content-authoring-and-management/web-content.md) is shown in a [display page template](../../displaying-content/using-display-page-templates.md).
+Below, a [web content article](../../../content-authoring-and-management/web-content.md) appears in a [display page template](../../displaying-content/using-display-page-templates.md).
 The URL separator for the web content article is altered from `w` to `web-content`.
-If you refresh the page with the old URL, you are redirected to a 404 utility page as the page uses a new separator now.
-Once you change the separator to the new value, you are redirected to the display page template again.
+If you refresh the page with the old URL, a 404 utility page appears, as the page uses a new separator now.
+Once you change the separator to the new value, the display page template appears again.

 ![Configuring a friendly URL separator.](./configuring-friendly-url-separators/images/02.gif)